 How it all started

-The Cambridge Analytica scandal in 2018, where personal data of millions of Facebook users was harvested without consent for political advertising, served as a major catalyst for data governance laws worldwide.
+The Cambridge Analytica scandal in 2018, where the personal data of millions of Facebook users was harvested without consent for political advertising, served as a major catalyst for data governance laws worldwide.
 This incident not only accelerated discussions around privacy in the U.S. Congress but also influenced the global conversation on data protection, including AI governance.

-Federal laws still playing catchup
+Federal laws are still playing catchup

 As of 2024, the United States still lacks comprehensive federal legislation specifically governing AI or data privacy across all sectors.